Motorcycle Ear Plugs

 That may be one of the reasons why they just didn't perform

 for me.
 I'd say they only reduced the noise about half of what

 a good foam disposable ear plug is capable of.

-The NRR of the MotoSafe ear plugs isn't clear to me;
+The NRR of the MotoSafe ear plugs isn't clear to me; there's

-neither the yellow nor the green noise filters seemed to do very much.
+nor the green noise filters seemed to do very much.
 I can hear

 too much wind noise inside a full-face helmet.
 So I can't really

 recommend these.
 The price seems high also; it's pretty easy

 to buy an entire box of 200 pairs of, say, Moldex Pura-Fit 6800

 or other nice foam disposable ear plugs for that amount, and

 they'd probably last as long or longer than the Alpine MotoSafe

 Price: $24.95 Manufacturer: